 Licensed Clinical NYC Therapist

-As a classically trained NYC psychotherapist, and Clinical Supervisor, I’ve been working in Manhattan for the past 10 years, helping individuals, couples and families gain a new and more positive attitude in life.
+As a classically trained NYC psychotherapist, psychoanalyst by training and Clinical Supervisor, I’ve been working in Manhattan for the past 10 years, helping individuals, couples and families gain a new and more positive attitude in life.
 I am especially understanding and successful working with members of the LGBTQ community.
 In addition to my private practice, I have worked both in inpatient and outpatient settings.
 I also guest lecture at John Jay College NYC for the department of Psychology with the topic “Recovery, AA and Twelve Step Programs“.

 The value of creating a safe and secure environment is key to my approach, allowing you to express all your painful and angry feelings.
 In my work, I am interactive and compassionate.
 And I take pride in having clients describe me as warm, empathetic and non-judgemental.
 Many of my patients even tell me that my office environment and the surrounding area in Greenwich Village contribute to putting them at ease before we even talk.